North Korea Test Fires Ballistic Missile [Breaking]

 As BBCNews reports, Pyongyang has been testing weaponry with increased fervor over the last year, and in recent weeks Kim Jong-un, leader of North Korea, has gone on the record to claim that the secretive country was well on the way to testing missiles capable of both hitting the U.S. and carrying nuclear weapons.
 Since January, the U.S. and other nations (including South Korea) have been monitoring the military activity going on in North Korea via satellite imagery.

-Because North Korea has spend much of the last year either testing new weapons technology (including several widely-reported nuclear tests), the local region has been at a state of elevated alertness.
+Because North Korea has spent much of the last year testing new weapons technology (including several widely-reported nuclear tests), the local region has been at a state of elevated alertness.

 It appears that North Korea and its missile testing may have been influenced by the political drama unfolding in the United States.
-As CNN reports, North Korean leader Kim Jon-un spoke to the U.S. and its impending POTUS, Donald Trump, in a New Year’s address to his people.
+As CNN reports, North Korean leader Kim Jong-un spoke to the U.S. and its incoming POTUS, Donald Trump, in a New Year’s address to his people.
 In his speech, the leader of North Korea claimed that his country was ready to launch an intercontinental ballistic missile “at any time,” stoking tensions with the U.S. just as the United States was ready to swear in an untested new leader.

-In a follow-up interview, a North Korea foreign ministry spokesperson claimed that “the US is wholly to blame” for the current missile program and testing going on on the Korean peninsula.
+In a follow-up interview, a North Korea foreign ministry spokesperson claimed that “the US is wholly to blame” for the current missile program and testing going on in the hermit state.

 BREAKING: North Korea Fires Ballistic Missile Near Russian Border pic.twitter.com/AowOA8GnYa